microsoft/xr-development-for-beginners/5-csharp-foundations/4-making-decisions/README.md

 # Making Decisions

-*Description of the lesson.*

 ## Objectives

 - *Objective 1*
 - *Objective 2*
 - *Objective 3*

-## Prerequisites

 ## Introduction

 There are times where we might want our programs to behave differently depending on the input received.
-In this cases, C# provides the option of preparing in-advance decision making so that after a pre-established condition is met, the program will execute a specific section of code.
+In this case, C# provides the option of preparing in-advance decision making so that after a pre-established condition is met, the program will execute a specific section of code.

->For example, if we are developing a VR basketball game, you want to make sure that points are counted based on where the ball was shot from, so that 3-pointers are included.
+For example, if you're developing a VR basketball game, you'd want to make sure that points are counted based on where the ball was shot from, so that 3-pointers are included.

 There are four main decision making statements:

-- If statement.
+- `If` statement.
-- If/else statement.
+- `If/else` statement.
-- If/else if/else statement.
+- `If/else if/else` statement.
-- Switch case statement.
+- `Switch` case statement.

 ### If statement

-The if statement is used when we require a specific condition to be met in order for a command to be executed.
-The statement is written as follows:
+The **if statement** is used when we require a specific condition to be met in order for a command to be executed.
+The following is the syntax for an `if` statement.

 ```csharp
 if (condition)
 {
     //code that runs if condition is true
 }
 ```

 *[Example using the basketball analogy]*

 ### If/else statement

-This statement is used when after a specific condition fails, we want to make sure a specific command will be executed.
-This command is written under the else statement, and it looks as follows:
+An **If/else** statement is used when after a specific condition fails, we want to make sure a specific command is executed.
+This command is written under the else statement, and the syntax is as follows:

 ```csharp
 if(condition)